Useful Links

 Stoves for Yurts

-The most popular way to keep your yurt warm and dry is to install a log burner.
-In recent months we have received good feedback on the following stove options, which are currently available in the UK…
+Installing a log burner is the most popular way to keep your yurt warm and dry.
+In recent months, we have received good feedback on the following stove options currently available in the UK…

-For the 4.2 metre yurts we recommend a log burner with an output of 3 kilowatts; make sure the flue is suited for the centra position of crown height 2.52m or side of the wall position with pitched roof height of 1.87m approx. (assume the stove is 0.5m away from yurt wall), to use a twin wall flue through the roof if it is possible.
+For the 4.2-metre yurts, we recommend a log burner with an output of 3 kilowatts; make sure the flue is suited for the centre position of crown height 2.52m or side of the wall position with a pitched roof height of 1.87m approx. (assume the stove is 0.5m away from the yurt wall).
+If possible, use a twin wall flue through the roof.

-For the 5 metre yurts we recommend a log burner with an output of 3.5-4 kilowatts; make sure the flue is suited for the centra position of crown height 2.75m or side of the wall position with pitched roof height of 1.87m approx. (assume the stove is 0.5m away from yurt wall), to use a twin wall flue through the roof if it is possible.
+For the 5-metre yurts, we recommend a log burner with an output of 3.5-4 kilowatts; make sure the flue is suited for the centre position of crown height 2.75m or side of the wall position with a pitched roof height of 1.87m approx. (assume the stove is 0.5m away from the yurt wall).
+If possible, use a twin wall flue through the roof.

-For the 6 metre yurts an output of 5-6 kilowatt is recommended from various stove suppliers, make sure the flue is suited for the centra position of crown height 2.9m or side of the wall position with pitched roof height of 1.87m approx. (assume the stove is 0.5m away from yurt wall), to use a twin wall flue through the roof if it is possible.
+For the 6-metre yurts, an output of 5-6 kilowatts is recommended from various stove suppliers.
+Ensure the flue is suited for the centre position of crown height 2.9m or side of the wall with a pitched roof height of 1.87m approx. (assume the stove is 0.5m away from the yurt wall).
+If possible, use a twin wall flue through the roof.

 To use a stove safely in your yurt, please don’t forget to get hold of the following items too: